Russian minelayer Prut: First World War

 Goeben and one of her escort destroyers fired at the sinking minelayer for some time.

-When the ship began to sink, the ship's priest Hieromonk Anthony (Smirnov) gave up his place on the lifeboat and from the sinking ship blessed the sailors sailing away; he died with the ship.
-He was posthumously awarded the Order of Saint George 4th Class for this action.
+When the ship began to sink, the ship's priest Hieromonk Anthony (Smirnov) gave up his place on the lifeboat and from the sinking ship blessed the sailors sailing away; he died with the ship, and was posthumously awarded the Order of Saint George 4th Class for this action.

-At 08:40, the Prut disappeared under the water.
-From among her crew 30 men perished, the majority of the crew (about 145 men) escaped on lifeboats, the Ottoman destroyers and rescued and took 75 men prisoner, including the ship's commander, and handed them over to the Goeben.
+At 08:40, the disappeared under the water.
+Of her crew, 30 men perished, the majority (about 145 men) escaped on lifeboats; the Ottoman destroyers and rescued and took 75 men prisoner, including the ship's commander, and handed them over to the Goeben.